 Non-perishable food items can be placed in the shopping cart in the narthex (foyer) and will be delivered to the Bellingham Food Bank on a regular basis.

 The people of First Christian Church have found that we can serve God best when we're serving others.
 And we have fun when we're doing it.
 As such, we've designated 5th Sundays as our "go and do" Sundays.
-Our worship service is slightly truncated, on these days.
 As we leave worship, we gather together to break bread at a potluck meal.
 Afterward, we break into teams, signing letters & petitions and doing good where we are able.